gergof/automated-screenshots/README.md

 output: 'folder for the screenshots'
 startAppCommand: 'command to execute to start your application'
 startAppTimeout: 'wait this much for your application to start'
+asyncStartApp: 'boolean: if true timeout is ignored and the start command will be allowed to run in the background.
+Ideal for servers'

 paths:
     adb: 'adb executable'